Sailor Brinkley Cook Shows Off Curves In A Shimmering One-Piece

 Sailor wore pale makeup in the pic and scarlet red lipstick in the pic.

-She said on Instagram following the end of her Dancing with the Stars tenure, “I loved every sweaty moment in the rehearsal studio pushing myself past so many inhibitions and insecurities, and laughing my way through it all.
+“I loved every sweaty moment in the rehearsal studio pushing myself past so many inhibitions and insecurities, and laughing my way through it all.
 And then doing something every Monday that I never in a million years thought I could be capable of.
 It was such a gift, no matter how nervous I was getting up on that stage I’d always look around and think what is my life!?
 How blessed am I?!
-This experience changed my whole outlook on life.”
+This experience changed my whole outlook on life,” she wrote on Instagram following the end of her Dancing with the Stars tenure.

 View this post on Instagram